Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

-- This is the service providing the Nimbus GUI (application running on the user‘s client / rdp session).
-The service provides settings from the configuration service for user and roles, handles task and for none Mesh task gives report content.
+- This is the service providing the Nimbus user interface (application running on the user‘s client/RDP session).
+The service provides settings from the configuration service for user and roles, handles tasks, and, for none-Mesh tasks, gives report content.

 Output: